flopy.utils.gridintersect module

 • The STR-tree query is based on the bounding box of the shape or collection, if the bounding box of the shape covers nearly the entire grid, the query won’t be able to limit the search space much, resulting in slower performance.
 Therefore, it can sometimes be faster to intersect each individual shape in a collection than it is to intersect with the whole collection at once.

-Filter array of geometries to obtain grid cells that intersect with shape.
+Filter a query result to cells that truly intersect a shape.

-Used to (further) reduce query result to cells that intersect with shape.
+Used to (further) reduce the query result to cells that intersect with shp.
+This is primarily used when rtree=False.

 Parameters: